jameshfisher/jameshfisher.com/_posts/2024-03-09-how-does-hotjar-record-your-screen.md

 ---
-title: "How does HotJar record your screen?"
+title: How does HotJar record your screen?
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 I was blown away when I first saw tools like HotJar.